asos-laurencelord/dogatsu-colours/README.md

 # dogatsu-colours
-A special WP plugin from Dogatsu.
-Pick colours in the customizer and get very specific CSS added to your `wp_head`
+A WP plugin that adds a colour picker to the customizer screen to add very specific CSS added to your `wp_head`